To download an article about San Francisco Opera at 90, click here.

 Gaetano Merola and Kurt Herbert Adler were the Company’s first two general directors.
 Merola led the Company from its founding in 1923 until his death in 1953; Adler headed the organization from 1953 through 1981.
 Legendary for both their conducting and managerial skills, these two leaders established a formidable institution that is internationally recognized as one of the top opera companies in the world and heralded for its pioneering productions and roster of international opera stars.
 Following Adler’s tenure, the Company was headed by three visionary leaders: Terence A. McEwen (1982–1988), Lotfi Mansouri (1988–2001) and Pamela Rosenberg (2001–2005).
 David Gockley became San Francisco Opera’s sixth general director in January of 2006 after more than three decades at the helm of Houston Grand Opera.

 Since its inception, San Francisco Opera has embodied a spirit of innovation by presenting the world premieres of Blood Moon (1961), Angle of Repose (1976), The Dangerous Liaisons (1994), A Streetcar Named Desire (1998), Dead Man Walking (2000), Arshak II (2001) and Doctor Atomic (2005).
-Under David Gockley’s leadership, the Company has added three new operas to that list: Philip Glass and Christopher Hampton’s Appomattox (2007), Stewart Wallace and Amy Tan’s The Bonesetter’s Daughter (2008), and Christopher Theofanidis and Donna Di Novelli’s Heart of a Soldier (2011).
-Future commissioned works include The Gospel of Mary Magdalene (summer 2013) by Mark Adamo and Dolores Claiborne (fall 2013) by Tobias Picker and J.D.
-McClatchy, in addition to The Secret Garden by Nolan Gasser and Carey Harrison (spring 2013), a co-commission with Cal Performances at UC Berkeley.
+Under David Gockley’s leadership, the Company has added five new operas to that list: Philip Glass and Christopher Hampton’s Appomattox (2007); Stewart Wallace and Amy Tan’s The Bonesetter’s Daughter (2008); Christopher Theofanidis and Donna Di Novelli’s Heart of a Soldier (2011); Nolan Gasser and Carey Harrison's The Secret Garden (2013), a co-commission with Cal Performances at UC Berkeley; and Mark Adamo's The Gospel of Mary Magdalene (2013).
+Future commissioned works include Dolores Claiborne (fall 2013) by Tobias Picker and J.D.
+McClatchy and La Ciocara ("Two Women") by Marco Tutino and Luca Rossi (summer 2015).

 Gockley is committed to broadening and diversifying audiences for San Francisco Opera, and during his first months as general director he took opera to the center of the community with a free outdoor simulcast-the first in the Company's history-of Puccini's Madama Butterfly in May 2006.
 Subsequent simulcasts included Rigoletto in October 2006, reaching 15,000 people in San Francisco and Stanford University's Frost Amphitheater and Don Giovanni in June 2007, which was broadcast to 7,000 people in four theaters across Northern California.
-In September 2007, San Francisco Opera began a series of simulcasts to San Francisco Opera’s AT&T Park, home of the 2010 World Series champions, the San Francisco Giants.
-Saint-Saëns’s Samson and Delilah wowed nearly 15,000 opera fans at the first AT&T Park simulcast.
-Since then, 23,000 fans enjoyed summer madness at the ballpark with Lucia di Lammermoor in June 2008; Tosca brought tears and cheers to over 27,000 in June 2009; Il Trovatore brought the ballpark crowd of 25,000 to its feet in September 2009; Verdi’s Aida brought an unprecedented crowd of 32,000 to AT&T Park in 2010; and 16,000 braved a rainy day simulcast of Puccini’s Turandot in September 2011.
+In September 2007, San Francisco Opera began its tradition of presenting simulcasts at San Francisco Opera’s AT&T Park, home of the 2010 and 2012 World Series champions, the San Francisco Giants.
+The seven simulcasts since then have drawn more than 200,000 opera lovers across the Bay Area.